VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 3. Usage of Cocoa Port
 ----------------------

-Note: The Cocoa port is still "experimental", i.e. it is not full featured and some things may be missing.
-This holds for the documentation as well ;)

 3.1 Features

  * native Mac OS X user interface with modeless dialogs
  * any-size/fullscreen OpenGL accelerated rendering
  * multi-threaded emulation core

 3.2 Current State

- * x64 90% complete, runs with UI and most menus and dialogs.

- * All other emus: binaries are available, no menus and dialogs.
-   Use CMD+Q to quit such an emulator and drag&drop to attach disk images.
-   Some keyboard mappings already work, others not.
+ * all emulators are supported

 3.3 Known Issues

- * The Resource Inspector lacks correct input cells.
+ * On 10.4 only: The Resource Inspector lacks correct input cells.
 All values have to be entered as strings.
- * Some Menu entries are not greyed out but still do nothing.

 3.4 Key Mapping